 This could encourage society to tolerate the loss of life to save a life.
 Where could that lead?

 Some people argue that it is morally worse to create an embryo with the intention of destroying it in research, than it is to create spare embryos as a byproduct of fertility treatment, where there was at least a chance that human life could be created.

-However others point out that the creation of spare embryos happens in natural pregnancies as well as IVF and is widely accepted as an inevitable consequence of pregnancy.
-Therefore, if it’s normal to create spare embryos, knowing they will perish, it should be normal to create embryos for research.
 What is more, such embryos will have a better chance of meeting the needs of patients because they can be produced from a specific patient as a source of cells that are compatible with that patient.